What makes TFS unique?

 Our classes are college preparatory, with an average class size of 15 students.
 We believe maintaining smaller classes is critical to learning and success.
 Our classes also follow a traditional class schedule where students are enrolled in the same academic courses for the entire school year.
 This provides a more in-depth exploration of each subject.

 Junior and senior level students may elect to take dual-enrollment classes from two local colleges on the TFS campus to earn both high school and college class credit.
-Currently, students can select from 18 college courses.

 What types of technology are utilized in the classroom?